raghavendramikkilineni/iOS-SwiftUI-MVVM-Architecture/README.md

 Sample project uses MVVM Architecture.
 Application simply fetches the users list from the users end point provided using Alamofire framework.

-Application mainly focused the MVVM architecture, not on the complexity.
+Application mainly focused the MVVM architecture.
 Generally, exposing the core concepts invovled with the latest SwiftUI and Combine framework.

 **Technologies Used:**